bbli/cpp-git/README.md

 * delete git path member from all the objects -> currently can't because part of test code/`write_object` relies on it
 * add context dictionary for optimizations/less arguments passed to functions -> for example, sometimes the code logic will call `get_head_tree` twice, which amounts to 2 I/Os
 * make algorithms account for same content in different file case
+* implement garbage collection `git gc`: keep a set of all hashes as you traversethe git DAG backwards/into each tree, with branches and tags as "sources".
+Afterwards, traverse the object directory and delete any file which is not in this set

 ## External Libraries